1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Fistula Evaluation (if needed)

-For recurrent or complex cases, Dr. Scott may perform an endoanal ultrasound or fistulogram to trace any hidden fistulous connections.
+In the case of recurrence or complicated cases, Dr. Scott can use the endoanal ultrasound or fistulogram in order to recommend any concealed fistulous connections.

 Dr. Scott